pvp-45/IPC-144-Workshops/README.md

 # IPC-145-Workshops
-These were a few workshops and Milestones that I made when I was in the first semester of my Computer Programming Course.
+These are a few workshops and Milestones that I made when I was in the first semester of my Computer Programming Course.